What is Archaeology

 Entrance Exams for Archaeology

 AUCET - Andhra University Common Entrance Test is held to grant admission for postgraduate courses in various Andhra universities.
-The mode of the examination is offline, and it is conducted once in a year.
+The mode of the examination is offline, and it is conducted once a year.

 IPU CET - Indraprastha University Common Entrance Test is held for the candidates to procure admission to the undergraduate and postgraduate courses offered by the affiliated colleges and institutions.